 I want to take this opportunity to thank all of you, I have been receiving many, many letters and emails and texts from people, and I wanted to share just one (with her name removed, to protect her privacy) :

 Not sure if you hear this enough, but wanted to write to tell you that I love you and you are loved by so many on the L-Serve and facebook.
 Your posts touch so many lives, please never stop your posts, they have meant the world to me in the past and they mean the world to me now.
 You are loved!
 I love you and think you are a wonderful man who is on the earth for a reason!
 You help so many through your sharing precious parts of your life, happy and sad and I hope you never stop sharing....

 You are very special to me!
 I love you so very much!
 You share so much of yourself, truthfully and without any hesitation from what I see.
-Because of that sharing I find strength at times to put one foot in front of the other each day and I have found interest in other cultures and religions (yes I have researched other cultures and religions because of you!)
+Because of that sharing I find strength at times to put one foot in front of the other each day.
 You have touched my life!

 I cannot go back and change things for myself or my own family, this is now clearly evident...But I have a chance to take who I am and use it to help change the world.

-I love all of you, and I only ask for your prayers and well wishes for my sister and I at this time.
+I love all of you, and I only ask for your prayers and well wishes for my friend and I at this time.